zibler/blog/2021-02/colemak.md

 ## Week 8

 Close to two months at this.
 Typing is definitely manageable now.
 I still make way too many mistakes when typing, especially if I am typing live in front of someone, or while trying to capture someone's thoughts.
 Not ideal, but the good news is that I can actually do it, which was not a possibility a couple weeks ago.
 The last few days I have been feeling some pain on my right wrist.
 I am not sure why.
 I know when I started using Colemak I did feel some pain, but it later went away.
 I am hoping this is something temporary.
-I can tell you that the right hand burden is higher in Colemak than what it is in QWERTY.
+I can tell you that the right hand's burden is higher in Colemak than it is in QWERTY.

 I can also tell you that my QWERTY skills are eroding at an exponential rate.
 To the point, that I think it would be a similar effort to go back to QWERTY than what it has been adopting Colemak.
 Something to keep in mind for all of you looking to switch.
 I really find it difficult to maintain both skills at a sufficient quality level.
 I know there are some people out there that are able to do both, but not me, at least not at this time.